pulp/pulp/docs/sphinx/dev-guide/newtypesupport/plugin/common.rst

 plugin to function.

 Pulp performs no validation on the configuration for a plugin.
-The ``validate_config`` method in the each plugin subclass is used to verify the user-entered values for a repository.
+The ``validate_config`` method in each plugin subclass is used to verify the user-entered values for a repository.
 This is called when the plugin is first added to the repository and on all subsequent configuration changes.
 The configuration is sent to the Pulp server as a JSON document through its REST APIs and will be deserialized before being passed to the plugin.